Sammy Kaye: Biography

 Kaye, born in Lakewood, Ohio, graduated from Rocky River High School in Rocky River, Ohio.
 At Ohio University in Athens, Ohio he was a member of Theta Chi fraternity.
 Kaye could play the saxophone and the clarinet, but he never featured himself as a soloist on either instrument.

+He formed his band "Sammie Kaye's Ohioans" in 1932.
 He was one of the leading exponents of the swing era's "sweet" bands, with a repertoire of sedate dance music (as opposed to "hot" bands, which played energetic rhythm numbers).
 Kaye made a large number of records for Vocalion Records, RCA Victor, Columbia Records, Bell Records, and the American Decca record label.
 He was also a hit on radio; he was known for an audience-participation gimmick called "So You Want to Lead a Band?" where audience members would be called onto stage in an attempt to conduct the orchestra, with the possibility of winning batons.
 Kaye was also known for his use of "singing of song titles", which was emulated by Kay Kyser and Blue Barron.

+He had two number one records on the Your Hit Parade chart in 1938.
+His first number one recording was "Rosalie", which hit number one for the week of January 15, 1938 on the Your Hit Parade chart with a non-consecutive run of two weeks at the top of the chart.
+His second number one was "Love Walked In", which was number one for four weeks.
+Both featured vocals by Tommy Ryan.

 He was the first to record and release "Blueberry Hill" in 1941, a song which became a standard in several genres, including pop, jazz, big band, swing, and rock and roll.
-He was also the first to record and release the classic song "Daddy" in 1941, which hit no. 1 and which was recorded by other bands and singers.
+He was also the first to record and release the classic song "Daddy" in 1941, which hit no. 1 and which was recorded by other bands and singers such as Frankie Masters, The Andrews Sisters, Freddy Martin, and Della Reese.

 Shortly after the Japanese attack on Pearl Harbor (December 7, 1941), Kaye wrote the music and Don Reid wrote the words to "Remember Pearl Harbor", the tune of which was based on Ohio University's "Alma Mater".
 On December 17, 1941, RCA Victor recorded the song, with Sammy Kaye's Swing and Sway Band and The Glee Club.
-The 78-rpm single was released in 1942, reaching no. 3 on the charts.
+The 78-rpm single was released in 1942, reaching no. 3 on the Billboard singles chart during the week of February 7, 1942.

+His final number one was the highest charting recording of the standard "Harbor Lights" with vocals by Tony Alamo and the Kaydets, topping the Billboard pop singles chart in 1950.

+He appeared on the Ed Sullivan Show in 1954, 1957, and in 1965.

+He continued to perform until 1987, the year of his death.